grammyjs/website/site/docs/guide/getting-started.md

 The bot token looks like `123456:aBcDeF_gHiJkLmNoP-q`.

 Got the token?
 You can now code your bot in the `bot.ts` file.
-You can copy the following example bot into that file, and replace the dummy token by the real one you got:
+You can copy the following example bot into that file, and pass your token to the `Bot` constructor:

 <CodeGroup>
  <CodeGroupItem title="TS">